bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

 We will simulate a very similar example to this image, but remember our aim is to describe real processes and not cute mathematical abstractions, but the fact is that the additive behavior of deviations that we have been describing occurs alot in nature.
 And it is this process of addition that leads to the shape of the bell curve.
 And if you can understand things about how this addition occurs, then you will understand why the bell curve is the way it is.
 We are trying to realize things about this bell curve by studying the additions that caused it, and luckily the additions are way more simple to understand that looking at the bell curve directly.
 Usually the fact that the CLT applies to *any* distribution is lauded and called a marvel but when we saw that even the deviations of non-symmetric distributions cancel each other we already proved this trival fact.

+-- statesmenrts about considering x-di makes it independant of distribution, how CLT is about deviations and not true values in the dist.
+My CLT implies CLT

+-- new heading
 [We want to reslly understand the connection between the mean and deviations so lets:]
 Let's consider a binomial distribution with p,q

+-- We give this example of coin toss and show how it is equivalent to error obersvation around 0(Gauss and astromical measurement). this example will provide a base to undertand the distribution of errors
+-- consider an illuminating example

 But before lets consider another simple game.
 This game is coin tossing and if the coin is heads I win 1$ and if tails I loss 1$
-Statisitcs will tell you E(X) = (1/2)(1) + (1/2)(-1) = 0
+Statisitcs will tell you
+$E(X) = \sum xp(x) = (1/2)(1) + (1/2)(-1) = 0 $

 Which is saying in the log run sum +1 -1 +1 +1 -1 +1 +1 -1 +1 +1 -1 +1 -1 ..... all +1s will cancel -1s.
-But if you think about it for an odd number of tosses N like 5, we are bound to not get 0.
-Because to get 0 we need a equal number of +1s and -1s and here that is just not possible.
-So in the optimal senerio that the first 4 winnings cancel each other out the last one would yield +1 or -1.
-However in the real world we could have got 4 heads and 1 tails also yielding +2 winnings or any combination.
-If N=100 we could have a whole host of possible winnings from +100 to -100.
+Consider 10 trials, in the optimal senerio there would be equal number of +1 or -1 so our net winning would be 0.
+However in the real world we could have got 6 heads and 4 tails or 7 heads and 3 tails.
+If N=100 our potential winnings would range from +100 to -100.
 But +100 seems pretty rare right?
 I would have to get all heads for that.
 I bet you that's its more rare than +50.
 Can you think why this would be the case?

 What about for smaller values?
-Is +3 more rare than +1? or -3 than -1?
+Is +2 more rare than +1? or -3 than -2?
 This is a good time to use some of our previous work and think about this.

 What we want to argue here is that +2 is less likely than +1 and -2 is less likely than -1.
-The farther the winning is away from 0, the less likley it is.
+The farther the winning is away from the expected value or 0, the less likley it is.
+And since we this can be expressed as a binomial distribution we are in good luck.

 We can model a single toin coss as a Bernoulli distribution and a set of tosses as a Binomial distribution